Annual Fire Safety Report

 Saint Xavier University maintains strict policies on the use of portable electrical appliances, smoking and open flames in student housing facilities.
 A microwave convection oven is furnished in each room of the suite style residence halls.
-Microwaves are permitted in university apartments provided they are properly installed in the kitchen.
+Microwaves are permitted in university apartments and in Pacelli Hall rooms provided they are properly installed.
 Refrigerators are provided in all university apartments and in suite style residence halls.
-In the common areas of Regina and Pacelli Residence Halls, there are microwaves available for use.
-Microwaves are not allowed in the students' private rooms in either two halls because neither is equipped for such electrical usage.
-Absolutely no cooking (including popcorn) may be done in student rooms in Regina and Pacelli Halls or other unauthorized areas in any residence hall.
-Compact refrigerators are allowed in private student rooms in Regina and Pacelli Halls providing the following maximum limits are observed:
+In the common areas of Regina Hall, there are microwaves available for use.
+Microwaves are not allowed in the students' private rooms because they are not equipped for such electrical usage.
+Absolutely no cooking (including popcorn) may be done in student rooms in Regina Hall or other unauthorized areas in any residence hall.
+Compact refrigerators are allowed in private student rooms in Regina and Pacelli Halls providing the following maximum limits of no more than 5.0 cubic feet are observed:

 - Refrigerators shall be placed in an area with adequate ventilation.